QED-92/cyber-security/modules/AttackingApplicationsWithFfuf/notes.md

 ## Value Fuzzing

 After finding a working parameter through **parameter fuzzing**, the next step is usually to fuzz for the correct value (key) to that parameter.
-The type of value differs depending on the type of parameter, thus, we may not always find a pre-made wordlist.
-However, for parameters such as user IDs, usernames and passwords, we can probably find a suitable wordlist, or create one ourselves.
+The type of value differs depending on the type of parameter.
+For parameters such as user IDs, usernames and passwords, we can probably find a suitable wordlist, or create one ourselves.

 User IDs often consists of integer values, so, we can easily create a wordlist with a simple bash one-liner: